Click here for Latest News

 His busy concert schedule has taken him to sing with some of the country's leading symphony orchestras and concert organizations including the Pittsburgh Symphony Orchestra, the American Symphony Orchestra, the National Chorale, and the Bard Music Festival in a variety of repertoire ranging from the works of Handel to music of the 20th century.

-During the 2008-2009 season, Mr. Morgan makes debuts at Opera Colorado as Ferrando in Cosi fan tutte, Greenwich Music Festival as Der Soldat in Viktor Ullmann's Der Kaiser von Atlantis, and Sacramento Opera as Frederick in The Pirates of Penzance.
+During the 2008-2009 season, Mr. Morgan made debuts at Opera Colorado as Ferrando in Cosi fan tutte, Greenwich Music Festival as Der Soldat in Viktor Ullmann's Der Kaiser von Atlantis, and Sacramento Opera as Frederick in The Pirates of Penzance.
 After successes as Laurie in Little Women, he returns to Dayton Opera as Camille in The Merry Widow.
 He also makes return appearances at Avery Fisher Hall for performances of Handel's Messiah, Opera Theater Pittsburgh, and the Johnstown Symphony 80th.

 Mr. Morgan tours North America regularly, most recently playing to crowds of tens of thousands at the two largest Italian festivals in North America- (Milwaukee Festa Italiana and the Upper Ohio Valley Italian Festival).
 As a recording artist his DVD’s and CD’s are distributed internationally and are carried by every online music service and music seller worldwide.
 Mr. Morgan is an alumnus of the Pittsburgh Opera Center, National Opera Company, and Louisiana State University.
-He is based in New York City and continues his studies with Bill Schuman.

 Official site of tenor Matt Morgan.
 Copyright © VoxPage1.com.
 All Rights Reserved